Stuart Forster outlines things to do in Warkworth, Northumberland.

-Yet if you flick through history books you’ll soon learn why Grierson deems Warkworth exciting.
-Few places of this size can claim so many tales of pillage and murder and rebellion and war.
+Yet if you flick through history books you’ll soon learn why Grierson, a local author, deems Warkworth exciting.
+Few places of this size can claim so many tales of pillage, murder, rebellion and war.

 Locals like to tell visitors that Rumour, scene setting in Shakespeare’s Henry IV, Part II, refers to Warkworth’s castle as a “worm-eaten hold of ragged stone.”
 The Bard, it seems, was employing a healthy dose of poetic license.
 The keep, now under the management of English Heritage, looks to be in decent shape even today.
 Opening times vary, according to the season, so it’s worth calling +44 (0) 1665 711423 to check when the castle opens to the public